 - Sea Dog Sailing – Sea Dog Sailing has a 38-foot boat that will take you around Lake Michigan.
 You can find out more about this and the Sea Dog Sailing by clicking here.

-- Milwaukee Community Sailing Center – To really sail at the Milwaukee Community Sailing Center, you need to be a member of the center.
-If you live in Milwaukee and want to sail this is a wonderful club to join, It is an excellent sailing school.
-But sometimes they also offer some trying to sail classes where you can get on a boat for a few hours with an experienced sailor.
-You can find out more about the Milwaukee Community Sailing Center and their schedule by clicking here,
+- Milwaukee Community Sailing Center – To really sail at the Milwaukee Community Sailing Center, you need to be a center member.
+If you live in Milwaukee and want to sail, this is a wonderful club to join, It is an excellent sailing school.
+But sometimes, they offer trying-to-sail classes where you can get on a boat for a few hours with an experienced sailor.
+You can find out more about the Milwaukee Community Sailing Center and its schedule by clicking here,

-Milwaukee also has some really great kayaking, canoeing or paddleboarding on the riverways in downtown Milwaukee.
+Milwaukee also has some great kayaking, canoeing, or paddleboarding on the riverways in downtown Milwaukee.
 This is a great way to experience life around the waterways of Milwaukee.

 - Clearwater Outdoors – Clearwater Outdoors also offers kayaks and paddleboards for rent.
 They are also a retail store.
 They are located at 407 N Water Street, right across from the public market.
 You can find out more about Clearwater Outdoors by clicking here.

 - Milwaukee Kayak Tours – Milwaukee Kayak Tours also offers kayak tours and also kayak rentals.
 They have quite a few different tours.
 They are located at 113 E Juneau Ave in Milwaukee.
 You can find out more about the Milwaukee Kayak Tours by clicking here,

 Go to see Frank Lloyd Wright’s – Burnham Street Block